dylan-lang/opendylan/documentation/duim-reference/source/graphics.rst

 The class of pixmap objects.

-A pixmap can be thought of as an “off-screen window”, that is, a medium that can be used for graphical output, but is not visible on any display device.
+A pixmap can be thought of as an "off-screen window", that is, a medium that can be used for graphical output, but is not visible on any display device.
 Pixmaps are provided to allow you to generate a piece of output associated with some display device that can then be rapidly drawn on a